-- Double Incision — this type of mastectomy involves two incisions generally along the line of the pectorialis major muscle, as well as two free nipple grafts taken from the patient’s original areola and nipples.
+- Double Incision — involves two incisions generally along the line of the pectorialis major muscle, as well as two free nipple grafts taken from the patient’s original areola and nipples.
 The surgeon removes all breast tissue and most of the excess fat from the chest.
-Nipple sensation post-surgery can come back in full but pleasurable sensation is physiologically impossible, although some people claim to experience it.
+Nipple sensation post-surgery can come back in full but pleasurable, erotic sensation is physiologically impossible because the nerve stem has been completely severed and one end removed, although some people claim to experience it.
 The scars along the pec line will never disappear completely.

 - Keyhole — the surgeon makes semi-circle incisions along the base of each areola and removes breast tissue and fat through liposuction.
 Sometimes, the areolas are resized.
 This procedure is for smaller chested individuals, (typically A-cup or smaller,) and it preserves the nipple nerve stem, therefore preserving pleasurable nipple sensation.